List of Dystopian Literature - Dystopian Novels

 she described a utopian society of futuristic "New York Socialist City".
 Although at first, lifestyle in it looked to be better than in the rest of the

-capitalist world, she soon revealed that its citizens live life totally controlled by the government.
+capitalist world, she soon revealed that its citizens live a life totally controlled by the government.

 (1890) by Ignatius L. Donnelly represents one of the first major dystopian novels in the English language.
 Often described as "apocalyptic dystopia",